BennyPerumalla/SuperBook/README.md

 | **Build Tool**     | Vite                         |
 | **Extension API**  | Chrome Extension Manifest V3 |
 | **Dictionary API** | Free Dictionary API          |

 ---

+## 🧭 Notes on Architecture

+- The extension runtime (MV3) assets live under `public/background/`, `public/content/`, and `public/styles/`, referenced by `public/manifest.json`.
+- The popup’s canonical entry is `public/popup.html`.
+The alternate `public/popup-terminal.html` is retained for reference.
+- The React demo app under `src/` showcases the tooltip UX (`DictionaryDemo` + `DictionaryTooltip`) and is separate from the extension popup.

+---